proxeeus/quests/README.md

 # quests
-My quest scripts to use with my custom db + source
+My quest scripts to use with my custom db + source.

 (This readme file will serve as the global readme file for the project: server code, quest scripts, database work)

+Note: the server codebase is a direct fork from EQEmu, but, although there are slight customizations here and there, it is 100% compatible with the main branch and is regularly merged-in.

 This quest repository is focused on classic - Kunark - Velious.